ejriffer/Data-410-Final-Project/README.md

 Clark, R. (2018).
 NHL package¶.
 NHL Package - sportsipy 0.1.0 documentation.
 Retrieved May 11, 2022, from https://sportsreference.readthedocs.io/en/stable/nhl.html

-Thanda, A., Anamika Thanda Anamika ThandaOriginally from India, Thanda, A. T. A., Thanda, A., &amp; India, O. from.
-(2021, December 16).
+Thanda, A. (2021, December 16).
 What is logistic regression?
 A beginner's guide [2022].
 CareerFoundry.
 Retrieved May 11, 2022, from https://careerfoundry.com/en/blog/data-analytics/what-is-logistic-regression/

 Uberoi, A. (2022, March 10).
 K-nearest neighbours.
 GeeksforGeeks.
 Retrieved May 11, 2022, from https://www.geeksforgeeks.org/k-nearest-neighbours/